felipebz/zpa/README.md

 - Download the [latest sonar-zpa-plugin release](https://github.com/felipebz/zpa/releases/latest) and copy to the SONARQUBE_HOME/extensions/plugins directory;
 - Restart your SonarQube server;
 - Navigate to the Marketplace (SONARQUBE_URL/marketplace?filter=installed).
-It should list "Z PL/SQL Analyzer" on the tab "Installed Plugins";
+It should list "ZPA" on the tab "Installed Plugins";
 - Run an analysis with [SonarScanner](https://docs.sonarsource.com/sonarqube/latest/analyzing-source-code/overview/).

 ## Compatibility matrix